jose-a-sa/LieACh/README.md

 # LieARTCharacters

-Single file package that extends LieART for the use of 1-dimensional representations of Lie algebras, i.e. characters.
+Package that extends LieART for the use of 1-dimensional representations of Lie algebras, i.e. characters.

 ## Description